conduktor/conduktor-docs/docs/platform/reference/terraform-reference.md

 The `generic` resource leverage the YAML format used by the CLI to be used as resource definition in Terraform.

-It's still an exeperimental resource that have many [limitations](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/generic#limitations) and is subjected to breaking changes in future releases.
+It's still an exeperimental resource that have many [limitations](https://registry.terraform.io/providers/conduktor/conduktor/latest/docs/resources/generic#limitations) and is subject to breaking changes in future releases.

 ## More documentation reference